j-easy/easy-random/README.md

 ## Latest news

+* August 25th, 2026: Easy Random v6.0.1 is released with a number of bug fixes and improvements.
+Please check the [release notes](https://github.com/j-easy/easy-random/releases/tag/easy-random-6.0.1) for more details about the changes.
 * June 1st, 2026: Easy Random v6.0.0 is out and is now based on Java 17.
 The major addition in this release is the support to generate random Java records.
 Please check the [release notes](https://github.com/j-easy/easy-random/releases/tag/easy-random-6.0.0) for more details.

 # What is Easy Random ?